northeastern-rc/rc-public-documentation/docs/source/best-practices/homequota.rst

 Utlilize /scratch and /work
 =======================================================
 For long-term research work storage, ``/work`` should be used.
 If your PI does not have space in ``/work`` setup, they can request it using the following form https://bit.ly/NURC-NewStorage and can request additional storage using https://bit.ly/NURC-StorageExtension.
 More details of ``/work`` can be found at :ref:`discovery_storage`.
 For temporary job files you can utilize /scratch/<username>.
-Please be mindful of the purge policy of ``/scratch`` which is covered in :ref:`discovery_storage.rst`.
+Please be mindful of the purge policy of ``/scratch`` which is covered in :ref:`discovery_storage`.

 Clean ~/.conda Directory
 =======================================================